Germany's center parties nervous ahead of election in the East | DW | 25.10.2019

 A stable coalition?

-But while Thuringia presents a similar challenge for the Germany's political center, the circumstances in the state are very different to Saxony and Brandenburg.
+But while Thuringia presents a similar challenge for the CDU and the SPD, the circumstances in the state are very different to Saxony and Brandenburg.
 It is the only state in Germany where the socialist Left party runs the government, through State Premier Bodo Ramelow, with the SPD and the Greens making up the rest of his coalition.

 Ramelow, who has remained relatively popular during his five-year tenure, is himself an anomaly.
 Born in West Germany, he is one of the few observing Christians in his party — and in eastern Germany generally: a 2012 survey found it the most atheist spot on Earth, with a godless population of some 52%.